 java -mx500m -cp stanford-ner.jar edu.stanford.nlp.ie.crf.CRFClassifier -loadClassifier classifiers/english.all.3class.distsim.crf.ser.gz -textFile texas-letters.txt -outputFormat inlineXML > “my-ner-output.txt”

-–loadClassifier classifiers/ by typing in the exact file name for the classifier you wish to use (you are telling ‘loadClassifier’ the exact path to the classifier).
-At
+–loadClassifier classifiers/by typing in the exact file name for the classifier you wish to use (you are telling

-my-ner-output.txt.
-Hit enter, and a few moments later the programme will tell you something along the lines of
+Hit enter, and a few moments later the programme will tell you something along the lines of the following:

 CRFCLassifier tagged 375281 words in 13745 documents at 10833.43 words per second

-Open the text file in Notepad++, and you’ll see output like this:
+Open the text file in Notepad++, and you’ll see output like the following:

 In the name of the <LOCATION>Republic of Texas</LOCATION>, Free, Sovereign and Independent.
 To all whom these Presents shall come or may in any wise concern.
 I <PERSON>Sam Houston</PERSON> President thereof send Greeting